Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 Get a Professional Fitting

-The best way to determine which wedges are best for your game is to have a professional fitting.
+The best way to determine which wedges are best for your short game is to have a professional fitting.
 Ideally, an outdoor fitting.
 If you don’t have access to professional fitting, use this as a guide to help narrow down your demo list.

 Analyze Your Game